Persistent homology analysis of type 2 diabetes genome-wide association studies in protein-protein interaction networks: Results

-We identified the $n$th persistent disease modules, which were defined as unions of persistent $n$-dimensional holes that live forever over all P-value thresholds.
+We identified the $n$-th persistent disease modules, which were defined as unions of persistent $n$-dimensional holes that live forever over all P-value thresholds.
 The 0th persistent disease module is the LCC, which is the persistent 0-dimensional hole that lives forever.
 As shown in Figure \ref{fig:fig1}B, the LCC is significantly larger than that expected by chance.
 Since the LCC concept has been extensively investigated in various complex diseases, this study focused on the 1st persistent disease module.
 In our T2D GWAS data analysis, we identified 18 persistent 1-dimensional holes (loops or 1-cycles), which constitute the 1st persistent T2D disease module comprising 59 nodes and 83 edges (Figure \ref{fig:fig3}A).
 This 1st persistent T2D disease module is significantly larger than that expected by chance (P$<$0.001, Figure \ref{fig:fig3}B), indicating a significant topological feature of the T2D GWAS hits in the PPI network.
+Since the smallest P-value in the T2D GWAS data is extremely small as 3e-695 (rs7903146 in \textit{TCF7L2}), we repeated our analysis using the log P-value scale.
+The same 61 0-dimensional holes and 18 1-dimensional holes were also identified (Supplementary Figure S1).